Going serverless with Microsoft Azure

 At the time of writing there are 10 Azure services (+ custom) that support sending events to Azure Event Grid.
 There are 8 Azure services that have capabilities as an event handler.
 This includes Azure Functions and Azure Logic Apps.
 This list is growing.
 The above image has 7 services supporting sending events and it is just a few months old.

 Azure Event Grid is priced by consumption only.
 You pay per “operation”.
 An operation is ether a ingress of event to a topic or event domain, advanced matches, delivery attempts and management calls.
-(I have not mentioned event domains in this article, but if you are interested in knowing more about event domains in Azure Event Grid then you can follow this link.)
+(I have not mentioned event domains in this article, but visit Azure Event Grid if you are interested in knowing more.

 There is a “free-tier” like most of the other services described in this article.
 The free-tier includes 100 000 operations.
 The price after that are NOK 4,87 per 1 million operations.
 (At the time of writing.)